thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

 - Registration closes at the start time (server time); any request at or after start is rejected.
 - Users can register or remove their registration until the start time; unregistering refunds the buy-in, and re-registering charges again.
 - Buy-ins are deducted and locked at registration.
-- Buy-ins are TNB only; free tournaments still include a guaranteed TNB prize pool.
+- Buy-ins are TNB only; free tournaments do not require a guaranteed TNB prize pool.
 - Users without a TNB wallet can register for free tournaments; if they win, a TNB wallet is created for payout.
 - Minimum players is configurable per tournament, with an enforced floor of 2.
 - If the tournament reaches maximum players before the start time, registration closes and the CTA shows "Full".
 If a spot opens before the start time, registration reopens.
 - At the start time, if the minimum player count is not met, the tournament is cancelled.
 - If the tournament is cancelled, all player buy-ins and the admin guarantee are refunded.
 - Registered users receive a notification when a tournament is cancelled.
+- No other tournament notifications are required.
 - At the start time, if the minimum is met, round 1 matchmaking is random and the tournament begins immediately.
 - Users can register for multiple tournaments even if schedules overlap; missing a match results in a timeout loss.
 No warnings or blocks are shown for overlaps.